Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/02-animation.md

 - `do_once` when true, the callback is deleted.

 Calls the callback when the frame changes during an update.
 If the `frame_index` is 1 and the state was just set, it will be called next update.

+The callback will no longer be called when the state is changed.